 With nuclear engineering background, Alexia Sergeant has been working for more than 6 years in the nuclear field (research on nuclear fusion topics, diplomacy as a Nuclear Attaché, international nuclear bids and projects).
 This led her to Assystem team on Akkuyu nuclear power plant site, where she held the position of Unit Coordinator.
 In May 2022, she joined Assystem’s design office in Tours as Technical Manager for nuclear projects in the design phase.

 Digital technologies coupled with business expertise allows us to offer "augmented" engineering solutions for critical and complex infrastructure projects.
-This enables to move from a document-centric approach to a data-centric approach that integrates the business dimension to best serve the performance challenges of projects.
+This enables a shift from a document-centric approach to a data-centric approach that integrates the business dimension to best serve the performance challenges of projects.

-This is particularly relevant for inspection and control activities in the nuclear field, which face the challenges of rigorous justification of the controls carried out, processing of huge volumes of heterogeneous data, traceability, and long-term data storage.
+This is particularly relevant for inspection and control activities in the nuclear field, which face the challenges of rigorous validation of the controls carried out, the processing of huge volumes of heterogeneous data, traceability, and long-term data storage.

 Data collection, reliability, and retention: a threefold challenge